-It’s a common misconception that machine learning engineers and data scientists are synonymous roles.
+Machine learning engineers and data scientists are not the same role, although there is often the misconception that they are synonymous.
 While there are areas of overlap or reliance on one another, there are very distinct differences between these two roles in computer science.

 What is a machine learning engineer?